 The BMO World Elite Mastercard is one of a few premium credit cards available on the list of BMO credit cards.
 It is often considered to be one of the best travel credit cards in Canada.

-The card comes with a welcome bonus of 30,000 points, waives the $150 annual fee in the first year, and has a remarkable travel insurance package.
+The card waives the $150 annual fee in the first year and has a remarkable travel insurance package.

 This BMO World Elite Mastercard review covers its benefits, downsides, what your points are worth, and everything else you need to know.